tkherman/Texas-Hold-em-Game/README.md

 calculation, ASCII graphics and AI players.
 It follows the fixed limited betting and ante rules.

+All the source files for this project are stored in the src folder.

 ## How to run the game:

 To run the game, simply run the following commands in the command line.